Overview of the project

 The HyNet North West Hydrogen Pipeline is essential to unlocking the benefits and ambitions of HyNet North West.
 Our project will put in place the infrastructure to deliver clean hydrogen power to industry, and blended hydrogen power to homes across the region.

-We are developing a network of underground pipelines that will safely take low carbon hydrogen produced at Essar’s Stanlow Manufacturing Complex near Ellesmere Port to various industrial organisations.
+We are developing 125 kilometres (around 77 miles) of new pipeline that will safely transport low carbon hydrogen produced by Vertex Hydrogen at the Stanlow Manufacturing Complex, or the Inovyn storage site, to various industrial customers.

-The pipeline will also transport hydrogen to blending stations in Warburton and Partington (near Manchester) where it will be blended into the existing gas network to heat homes and businesses.
-The project will also link to underground hydrogen storage facilities that will be used to balance supply and demand.
+It will also provide the opportunity to blend hydrogen into the existing gas network at Partington and Warburton (near Manchester).
+It will also link to underground hydrogen storage facilities that will be used to balance supply and demand.

 Our pipeline will support the UK’s drive towards a net zero future and will unlock permanent jobs in the region.

-The pipeline will be underground, although we will need some additional above ground infrastructure, known as Hydrogen Above Ground Installations (HAGIs), at various locations along the route.
+The pipeline will be underground, although we will need ten Hydrogen Above Ground Installations (HAGIs) at various locations along the route.

 Illustrative graphic of HyNet North West and its potential future stages.
 Click image to enlarge Pinch to zoom